 Search engines try to favor content that will be highly relevant to users.
 Several factors influence this, including geographic location and language.

 If you gave each site in your network a country-specific domain, this will already be taken care of for you.
-However, if they have generic top-level domains such as .com or .org, you’ll need to specify to search providers which country the site is geared toward.
+However, if they have generic top-level domains such as .com or .org, you’ll need to specify which country the site is geared toward to search providers.

 You can provide this information in each search engine’s webmaster tools (or equivalent).
 For Google, you’ll find the setting in Webmaster Tools.
 With that task finished, you’ve officially completed your WordPress multisite multilingual installation.

 Having your site available in the native languages of your users can significantly improve their experiences, leading to more engagement and conversions.
 Multisite makes it possible to serve localized versions of your website to users from all over the globe.

 Setting up a multilingual multisite network can be a lot of work, but if you follow these five steps you should be off to a solid start: